dimanikulin/fva/README.md

 However, it was not the last issue.
 </br>

-&nbsp;&nbsp;&nbsp; So I understood that I aslo need [Multimedia Organizer](./FVADocMD/MULTIMEDIAORGANIZERS.md)
+&nbsp;&nbsp;&nbsp; So I understood that I aslo need [Multimedia Organizer](./FVADocMD/MULTIMEDIAORGANIZERS.md).
 Unfortunately, I did not find a [Multimedia Organizer](./FVADocMD/MULTIMEDIAORGANIZERS.md) that fully suited my needs (fixing problem metadata, working with **digiKam** and **Synology** etc.)
-That is why I created my [own product](https://github.com/dimanikulin/fva) to cover my needs.
+That is why I started creating my [own product](https://github.com/dimanikulin/fva) to cover my needs.
 </br>

 &nbsp;&nbsp;&nbsp; Honestly I did not expect that it would be so hard and meanwhile so interesting.